OllieCargill/MCA-2022/README.md

 Pitch variability | 6.927
 Most common melodic interval | 2

 From these findings I know that the most common pitch is a D4, as the MIDI value for D4 is 62.
 This is reflected in the pitch histogram further down, which also shows that D4 is the most common pitch.
-MORE HERE
+We also know that there are 31 semitones between the highest and the lowest pitch in the piece, as demonstarted by the Range feature.
+We also know that the most common distance between two notes is 2 semitones.
+The 'most common melodic interval' feature tells us this.

 I then created a piano roll, scatterplot and pitch histogram of the piece using music21.